dev-bootcamp-2019/final-project-kejitan/EVcharging/Test-setup.md

 * $ cd ~/eval-truffle5

-* From Web browser visit https://nodejs.org download LTS version 10.15.0 in ~/eval-truffle5.
+#From Web browser visit https://nodejs.org download LTS version 10.15.0 in ~/eval-truffle5.
 Extract node-v10.15.0-linux-x64.tar.xz in the same directory

 * To the file /home/username/.bashrc, add the following at the end
 * export PATH=/eval-truffle5/node-v10.15.0-linux-x64/bin:$PATH

-Save the file and open another terminal so that above change takes place In the new terminal
+#Save the file and open another terminal so that above change takes place
+#In the new terminal
 * $ cd ~/eval-truffle5
 * $ source ~/eval-truffle5/bin/activate
 * (eval-truffle5) $ echo $PATH
-* -- verify PATH
+#verify PATH
 * (eval-truffle5) $ node -v
-* 10.15.0
+#10.15.0
 * $npm -v
-* 6.4.1
+#6.4.1
 * (eval-truffle5) $ npm install -g ganache-cli

-* if you have not installed metamask, you can add the extension to your browser by visiting https://metamask.io and follow the instructions
+#If you have not installed metamask, you can add the extension to your browser by visiting https://metamask.io and follow the instructions
-* Please set Network to Private Natwork -> Localhost:8545 on Metamask.You should see ether in your accounts from ganache-cli
+# Please set Network to Private Natwork -> Localhost:8545 on Metamask.You should see ether in your accounts from ganache-cli
-* Please have at lease 3 accounts ready with ether present in your Metamask wallet
+# Please have at lease 3 accounts ready with ether present in your Metamask wallet

-* While still in ~/eval-truffle5 directory and in the environment eval-truffle5 (look for this marker before the $ prompt)
+# While still in ~/eval-truffle5 directory and in the environment eval-truffle5 (look for this marker before the $ prompt)

 * (eval-truffle5) $ npm install -g truffle@5.0.2
 * (eval-truffle5) $ which truffle
 * Output something like: /home/username/eval-truffle5/node-v10.15.0-linux-x64/bin/truffle

-* In my case simple 'truffle compile' pointed to the older version), so please give explicit path if necessary
+#In my case simple 'truffle compile' pointed to the older version), so please give explicit path if necessary
 * (eval-truffle5) $ ~/eval-truffle5/node-v10.15.0-linux-x64/bin/truffle version
 * Solidity v0.5.0 (solc-js)
 * Node v10.15.0

 # Now we are ready to set up the project
 * (eval-truffle5) $ git clone https://github.com/dev-bootcamp-2019/final-project-kejitan.git
 * (eval-truffle5) $ cd ~/eval-truffle5/final-project-kejitan/EVcharging
 * (eval-truffle5): Project directory $ ~/eval-truffle5/node-v10.15.0-linux-x64/bin/truffle compile

 	- Compiling ./contracts/EVcharging.sol...